She’s beautiful, isn’t she?

 3. If you don’t train your Australian Shepherd, she will train you!

 I’ve had several breeds of dogs over the years, most from the herding/working category.
-So I’ve known some smart dogs (this is not to say there aren’t smart dogs in every breed) in my day.
+So I’ve known some smart dogs in my day.
 Kiera blows them all out of the water.
 By far.
 By scary far.
 An Aussie’s intelligence is something to be reckoned with.
 So start training the day you get your pup, and don’t stop.
 Period.
 If you get lazy, she’ll start seeing how well she can train you.

 Aussies are bred to work and think.
 If you don’t give your Aussie something to think about, she will find ways to amuse herself.
 And you might not be happy with what she comes up with.
 So give her direction.
 The great thing about Aussies is that they learn so fast that it makes them fun to train.
 Because of their versatility, you can get them into any dog sport and they’ll shine.